 Because I am on a plant-based diet, by food definition, I am “Vegan”; however, by other definition variation, because I do not use only cruelty/animal-free products, like white granulated sugar, pre-vegan purchased leather purses, I am not considered vegan.

 Who is to say whether I am or not?
 Should others’ definition matter?

 Certainly, there are others that will be strict in their definition and will call others out, just as the video I watched today.
-Is my conscious effort to continue on a plant-based diet any less of an impact in reducing my share of carbon footprint?
+Is my conscious effort to continue on a plant-based diet any less of an impact in reducing my share of carbon footprint or in decreasing the demand for meat?
 I must admit, I became vegan for health reasons.
 Regardless, what my reasons are, helping the animals and environment is a direct result of my choice, despite it not being my initial purpose.
 It’s definitely disappointing to hear that I have to be 100% animal products free to be considered “vegan” by some standards.

 One participant in particular in the video was extra rough on the edges for me and it was painful to watch how she made one person question whether he is vegan at all.
 She was rude and in your face dismissive, a know it all that obviously did not seem to know it all.
 My blood was borderline boiling because she was straight up rude, game environment aside.
 It was not her finest moment as many comments on YouTube video seem to reflect.

 Yes, I’d like to someday be able to use only cruelty/plant-based products.
 Is it affordable for me to do so now?
 Is it easily accessible for me now?
 The answer is no. Eventually, it will be.
 But every steps towards reduction of carbon footprint is help in the right direction, if you ask me.
 That should be supported.
 I don’t care if you are vegan only one day of the 7 days of the whole week.
 That one day of effort is help, maybe even open you up to trying it more days of the week.